CCattano/PeppBingo/README.md

 # PeppBingo
 Online Bingo Game Using Twitch Authentication and in-game realtime event handlers

-Come watch the stream at https://twitch.com/pepp and play with us on Mondays over at https://peppbingo.com
+Come watch the stream at https://twitch.com/pepp anytime.

+And come play bingo with us on Mondays over at https://peppbingo.com!

-Note: Site only online/active on Mondays (AWS servers don't pay for themselves lol)
+Note: Bingo site only online/active on Mondays (AWS servers don't pay for themselves lol)